If you decide to transport your vehicle, you need to know how to prepare your car for shipping.

 28. Make sure you have enough room at the pick-up location to load the car

-Door to door auto shippers come to your house, or location of choice, to pick up your car for shipping.
-Be sure there is plenty of room on your street for the trailer to park and load your car.
-The same goes for the delivery location.
-The truck and trailer is approximately 80 feet and must be able to maneuver at each location.
-If the pick up or delivery site is too tight, consider using a more convenient location close to home.
+Door-to-door auto shippers come to your house, or location of choice, to pick up your car for shipping.
+Be sure there is plenty of room on your street for the truck with trailer to park and load or unload your car.
+There are different truck and trailer combinations available for transport.
+Discuss this with your shipper.
+If the pick up or delivery site is too tight and prohibits heavy equipment, consider using a more convenient location close to home.

 29. Be patient

-ShipCar24 will do their best to get your car to you in the estimate time frame.
+ShipCar24 will do their best to get your car to you in the estimated time frame.
 But, please be patient.
 Sometimes weather or road conditions can slow down the transport time.
-Please be assured your vehicle will arrive as soon as possible.
+Please be assured that your vehicle will arrive as soon as it is possible.

 30. Confirm the contact information